saadtazi/wd-screenshot/README.md

 # Thank you!

-I would like to thank [radialpoint](http://radialpoint.com) for organizing hackaton during office hours that allowed me to develop this tool.
+I would like to thank [radialpoint](http://radialpoint.com) for organizing hackatons during office hours that allowed me to start working on this tool.